 In some ways the job hasn’t changed that much for Pantazis.
 His company may now be under the Impec umbrella, but he remains responsible for his own bottom line.
 He’s still counted upon for strategic planning, as well as project and budget cost management.
 The only notable difference, he says, is he has more resources.

-And there’s quite a need for new and upgraded facilities, particularly between San Francisco and the Silicon Valley, an R&D and technological mecca that just happens to be an Impec stronghold.
+There’s quite a need for new and upgraded facilities, particularly between San Francisco and the Silicon Valley, an R&D and technological mecca that just happens to be an Impec stronghold.

 “All these projects have a beginning, middle and end,” he says.
-“We get to see all those phases and can take a certain satisfaction in completion.”
+“We get to see all those phases and can take a certain satisfaction in their completion.”

 Old clients follow

 DSW and Panera Bread are also among the long-time clients that Pantazis has brought to Impec.
 Though both enterprises are healthy, they too must be creative in an evolving retail environment that’s jeopardized the well-being of so many shopping malls.